ardikars/EUID/README.md

 ### Timestamps and Randomness

-EUIDs include timestamps with precision down to the millisecond level to facilitate sortability.
+EUIDs include Unix timestamps with precision down to the millisecond level (applicable until the year 3084 AD) to facilitate sortability.
 However, when generated with the same milliseconds, their order is not guaranteed.
-To address this, 64 bits of randomness are split into two parts: the "high" which is incremented by 1, and the "low" which receives randomly generated data.
+To address this, 64 bits of randomness are split into two parts: the "high," which is incremented by 1, and the "low," which receives randomly generated data.
 This process ensures a predictable sorting order.

 ### The Extension